Betting systems – the truth about lay betting systems!

-One of the many reasons that Betting Exchanges like Betfair have had such phenomenal growth and success in recent years, is down to the fact that individuals are now able to use lay betting systems (take bets), thereby doing away completely with the need of the traditional bookmaker.
+One of the many reasons that betting exchanges have had such phenomenal growth and success in recent years, is down to the fact that individuals are now able to use lay betting systems (take bets), thereby doing away completely with the need of the traditional bookmaker.
 Betting exchanges offer a unique service known as the lay betting system, providing a modern alternative to the conventional back betting system.
 They also offer many other additional and valuable features within the betting exchange environment.

 Playing the role of bookmaker, lay betting systems – what does all this mean?